Rob O'Hara: Books

 In 2006, O'Hara published Commodork: Sordid Tales from a BBS Junkie.
 Jason Scott, director of the BBS Documentary, dubbed Commodork "the world's first BBS memoir," stating the book "does what my film couldn't; go front to end on one boy's story to turning into a man online.
 And for that, I thank him, and I think a lot of others will too."
 Brett Weiss, author of the popular Classic Home Video Games book series, says he "recommends the book without reservation.
 Initially I wasn't sure what to expect, but it's obvious that (O'Hara) is a writer and a gamer, not just a gamer who happens to write.
 His style is clear and unpretentious, and the hilarious anecdotes alone are worth the price of admission."

 O'Hara's second book, Invading Spaces: A Beginner's Guide to Collecting Arcade Games, is a beginner's introduction to the arcade collecting hobby.
 Earl Green from The Log Book stated "Rob O'Hara knows a couple of things about collecting arcade machines.
 Invading Spaces is where he shares that obvious wealth of knowledge with coin-op newbies like myself."
 Antique Week called the book an "amusing and informative tome."

 In 2018, O'Hara published his first feature length fiction novel, The Human Library.
 The story was O'Hara's graduate project for his Master of Professional Writing degree at the University of Oklahoma.
 The Human Library currently has a 4.5 star rating on Amazon.

 Published Articles, Essays, and Writing Positions

 O'Hara began his career writing music, movie, and video game) reviews on websites such as Review to a Kill and Review-o-Matic.com.
 In 2000, O'Hara was paid to write several DVD reviews for IGN.
-Recently, O'Hara has expanded into writing and submitting fiction.
+O'Hara then expanded into writing and submitting fiction.